Third Time Lucky?

 Beloved Friends, it’s been quiet here for a while for good reason, and here’s the update on what’s been happening in my life.

 To begin with, my doghter Coco’s death in July last year affected me more deeply than I could’ve ever imagined possible.
 It took me months to get over just the acute grief—the pain, the loneliness, the loss of my finest friend, the loss of my routine and purpose.
 Nobody to snuggle with, to talk to, to play with, to sit on the sofa with.
-And she was the last link to Steve.
+And she was the last physical link to Steve.

 I faithfully went to immunotherapy infusions every month and finally in late November traveled home to Costa Rica.
 Having been away for 19 months, I was looking forward to the warmth, hanging out in paradise and seeing friends.
 Soothing my nerves after many months of cancer treatment and emotional upheavals.
 But this is not what awaited me!